-Our backlog for our RMS, DSA and Manufacturing reportable segments was \$128.7 million, \$1.0 billion and \$65.4 million, respectively, as of December 28, 2019 (prior to the acquisition of HemaCare), as compared to \$106.5 million, \$900.8 million and \$74.4 million, respectively, as of December 29, 2018.
+Our backlog for our RMS, DSA and Manufacturing reportable segments was \$167.6 million, \$1.4 billion and \$79.2 million, respectively, as of December 26, 2020, as compared to \$128.7 million, \$1.0 billion and \$65.4 million, respectively, as of December 28, 2019.
 Related services are performed over varying durations, from short to extended periods of time, which may be as long as several years.
 We maintain an order backlog to track anticipated revenue from studies and projects that either have not started, but are anticipated to begin in the near future, or are in process and have not been completed.
 We only recognize a study or project in backlog after we have received written evidence of a client's intention to proceed.
 Canceled studies or projects are removed from backlog.

 We believe our aggregate backlog as of any date is not necessarily a meaningful indicator of our future results for a variety of reasons.
-First, studies vary in duration (i.e., some studies or projects that are included in December 28, 2019 backlog may be completed in 2020, while others may be completed in later years).
+First, studies vary in duration (i.e., some studies or projects that are included in December 26, 2020 backlog may be completed in 2021, while others may be completed in later years).
 Second, the scope of studies or projects may change, which may either increase or decrease their value.
 Third, studies or projects included in backlog may be subject to bonus or penalty payments.
 Fourth, studies or projects may be terminated or delayed at any time by the client or regulatory authorities for a number of reasons, including the failure of a drug to satisfy safety and efficacy requirements, or a sponsor making a strategic decision that a study or service is no longer necessary.
 Delayed contracts remain in our backlog until a determination of whether to continue, modify or cancel the study has been made.
 We may not be able to realize all or most of the net revenues included in backlog or estimate the portion to be filled in the current year.